DSCI-310-2023/dsci-310-group-01-pkg/README.md

 The goal of grp1ProjectPackage is to provide user a package for simplifying data pre-processing and doing basic exploratory data analyses.
-It includes functions for Loading data from an html, removing certain columns from a data set, creating boxplots, and splitting data into training and testing sets.
+It includes functions for loading data from an html, removing certain columns from a data set, creating boxplots, and splitting data into training and testing sets.